siyoungpark18-oss/Filer/README.md

 ≡ for Preferences

 **Log**
-+ to Increase the size of Text in Log
+to Increase the size of Text in Log, hit +

-- to Decrease the size of Text in Log
+to Decrease the size of Text in Log, hit -

-Use the Scrollbar to Scroll in the Log, and hit Clear Log to clear all of its contents
+Use the Scrollbar to Scroll in the Log, and hit **Clear Log** to clear all of its contents
 <br>

 ## File System ##